AdamKiddle/Project-Zeldas-Letter/README.md

 ```
 These are indeed in the same place, which means that boomeranging the second heart will move the 4th grass bush with this setup.<br/>

 If finding a particular solution is proving tricky, try adding extra room transitions in "actorset.txt" and extra pools in "actorpool.txt".
-Play around with the heap until you find what you want.
+Play around with the heap until you find what you want.<br/>

 This program is still in it's early stages and more changes and features are likely to come in the future.
 If you need help, message @GlitchesAndStuf on twitter or GlitchesAndStuff in the OoT/MM discord.